ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 # Adding virtual data centers
 {: #vdc-adding}

-The instance is not directly used to run VMware workloads.
-VMware virtual data centers (VDCs) are used to deploy and run VMware virtualized networking and run VMware workloads.
+The instance is not used to run VMware workloads directly.
+VMware virtual data centers (VDCs) are used to deploy and run VMware virtualized networking and to run VMware workloads.

-You can deploy one or more VDCs in an instance except when you are using the minimum instance configuration.
-The minimum configuration consists of 2 hosts (2 Sockets - 32 Cores, 192 GB RAM).
-You can start with just 1 VDC and a performance network edge of medium size until more hosts are added to the cluster.
+You can deploy one or more VDCs in an instance.
+The minimum instance configuration consists of 2 hosts (2 Sockets - 32 Cores, and 192 GB RAM).
+You can order up to 100 efficiency edges or 1 performance edge of medium size until more hosts are added to one of the clusters in the provider VDC.

-## Minimum requirements for {{site.data.keyword.vmware-service_short}} instances
-{: #vdc-adding-min-req}

-The minimum initial order and cluster size is:
-   * 2 hosts (2 Sockets - 32 Cores, 192 GB RAM)
-   * 24 TB of shared storage

-You can start with just one virtual data center (VDC) and a performance network edge of medium size.

 ## Virtual data center name
 {: #vdc-adding-vdc-name}